 Again, wealthy Americans are living below their means and keeping their spending in check.

 Look at your money as freedom and opportunity.
 Having money to pay off your debts brings a new level of comfort when you’re retired and ready to enjoy everything your hard work has earned.
-Power savers put away 20% of their income into savings and pay about 30% in taxes, which leaves half of an income to live on.
+Power savers can put away 20% of their income into savings and, if they pay about 30% in taxes, leaves half of an income to live on.
 A 2020 study from the Consumer Financial Protection Bureau found that 55% of retirees who had paid off their debt and were claiming a reduced Social Security benefit were able to maintain their same spending level for five years after retiring.
 Continually remind yourself that the purpose of saving and decreasing your debt load is to put you in a position to do what you’d like in retirement, whether it’s travel, pursuing your passions, or spending time with family.

 Decide on Investments

-It’s a fact that wealthy retirees have diverse forms of investments and income as opposed to just traditional retirement plans.
+Wealthy retirees tend to have diverse forms of investments and incomes as opposed to just traditional retirement plans.
 You might have trouble deciding on the types of investments you want.
-To help you out, first, decide on the type of life you hope to live as you enter retirement.
+To help you out, first decide on the type of life you hope to live as you enter retirement.
 Do you want to manage rental properties?
 Do you want to continue working part-time or take on freelance work?
 Answers to these questions will help you determine some of the other incomes you can bring in as a retiree and the types of investments that will work for your lifestyle.

 Being wealthy in retirement is not out of reach and by modeling some of the behaviors of higher income earners, you too can be well on your way.